josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 Relying on the real router would make them brittle.
 They could fail for reasons unrelated to the component.
 For example, a navigation guard could prevent an unauthorized user from visiting the `HeroListComponent`.
-That's not the fault of the `AppComponent` and no change to that component could cure the failed test.
+That is not the fault of the `AppComponent` and no change to that component could cure the failed test.

 A *different* battery of tests can explore whether the application navigates as expected in the presence of conditions that influence guards such as whether the user is authenticated and authorized.